BastionAI/bastionai.github.io/_posts/2025-07-10-challenges-local-ai-mobile.md

     D["Improving one area<br>often hurts another."]
 </div>

 The first challenge is **raw computing power**.
+A 7B-parameter model at 4-bit precision still requires ~5GB of RAM—over half the capacity of many phones.
 While modern smartphone chips have dedicated Neural Processing Units (NPUs), their performance is just a fraction of the server-grade GPUs used in the cloud.
 This immediately puts a cap on the size and complexity of AI models we can run.

-Take a modern iPhone, for instance.
-In our testing, trying to run models beyond the **4-billion-parameter mark** consistently leads to trouble.
-The app might crash as the operating system force-closes it to reclaim memory.
-If it does run, the inference times can be painfully long, making the app feel broken.
-And if you run it continuously, the phone can get uncomfortably hot, causing the system to throttle performance anyway.
 This isn't a simple software bug; it's a hard physical limit.
 This is why a huge part of the local AI challenge is managing the **quantization** of these models—a complex process of reducing their numerical precision to shrink their size, hoping to find a sweet spot that fits within these tight constraints without completely losing the model's intelligence.

 Finally, there are the constant constraints of **memory and storage**.
-Large Language Models (LLMs) are notoriously memory-hungry.
-A 7-billion parameter model can easily require several gigabytes of RAM just to be loaded—a huge chunk of the total available on even high-end phones.
 Add the storage needed for the model itself, plus any local documents for it to search, and you're quickly eating up the user's precious device space.
 It's a constant battle against physical limitations.

 ### The Hidden Problems: Taming the Local LLM